 I’m not really sure how to feel about all of this.
 There are good arguments on both sides.
 Thanks for opening up this forum.
-I’ll keep check to see what others are thinking.
+I’ll keep checking to see what others are thinking.

 On one hand, I like the idea of traveling with my car.
-I also agree that all of this EIR last minute stuff is rediculous.
-It would hav been nice to get it done earlier as to not impede the process of making money for the islands.
+I also agree that all of this EIR last-minute stuff is ridiculous.
+It would have been nice to get it done earlier so as to not impede the process of making money for the islands.

-This will benefit local communities in regards to travel i.e. community activities (sports) and visiting family and friends.
+This will benefit local communities in regard to travel i.e. community activities (sports) and visiting family and friends.

-Depending on perspective it will not benefit local communities (traffic surge on community roads).
+Depending on the perspective it will not benefit local communities (traffic surge on community roads).

 Quick Question: How different is the Superferry from Cargo ships?
-Not sure about this that is why I’m asking the quesiton.
+Not sure about this that is why I’m asking the question.